 How much to take?
 Take 3-5g per day.
 There is no need to cycle on or off of it.
 While some supplement manufactures may recommend “creatine loading”, there is no need for this.

-Is it Safe?
+Is it safe?
 There are good safety data showing that for almost everyone, supplementation is indeed safe.
-If you have pre-existing medical conditions, consult with a doctor before beginning supplementation with any supplement, including creatine.
+If you have pre-existing medical conditions, consult with a doctor before beginning supplementation with any supplement.

 As mentioned above, creatine is one of the, if not the most researched & effective supplements in the world.
 Creatine supplementation allows you to perform high-intensity work for longer durations.